FreezeSub Documentation

 - Total saves — pauses accepted instead of cancellations

-- Revenue retained — estimated MRR saved
+- Revenue retained — estimated MRR saved based on subscription amounts

 - Active pauses — current subscribers in pause state